Anton Rodgers

-Anthony "Anton" Rodgers (10 January 1933 – 1 December 2007) was an English actor and occasional director.
+Anthony Rodgers (10 January 1933 – 1 December 2007) was an English actor and occasional director.
 He performed on stage, in film, in television dramas and sitcoms.
 He starred in several sitcoms, including Fresh Fields (ITV, 1984–86), its sequel French Fields (ITV, 1989–91), and May to December (BBC, 1989–94).
+He also appeared in films, including Scrooge (1970) The Day of the Jackal (1973), and Dirty Rotten Scoundrels (1988).

 Early life and career

-Rodgers was born in Ealing, the son of William Robert Rodgers and Leonore Victoria (née Wood).
+Rodgers was born on 10 January 1933 in London, the son of William Robert Rodgers and Leonore Victoria (née Wood).
 His early education was at Westminster City School.
-The family were evacuated to Wisbech, Isle of Ely during the war, where his father worked for Balding and Mansell, printers of ration books, permits and passes; Rodgers was sometimes erroneously reported as having been born in Wisbech.
+The family were evacuated to Wisbech, Isle of Ely during the war, where his father worked for Balding and Mansell, printers of ration books, permits and passes; Rodgers is sometimes erroneously reported as having been born in Wisbech.
 Later he was educated at the Italia Conti Academy and LAMDA.

 He appeared on stage from the age of 14.
 He was known for his television performances, specifically his long-running roles in the television sitcoms Fresh Fields in the 1980s and May to December from 1989 to 1994.

 He also had a long career both on stage and in film.
 His stage roles ranged from contemporary comedy and satirical farce to Restoration comedy, Ibsen, Shaw and Wilde and Peter Nichols.
 He appeared in films such as The Man Who Haunted Himself (1970), Scrooge (1970, in which he performed the Academy Award-nominated Best Original Song "Thank You Very Much"), The Day of the Jackal (1973), and The Fourth Protocol (1987).
 He also narrated the children's animated TV series Old Bear Stories and appeared as Andre, the comically corrupt French policeman who aided Michael Caine in his romantic/financial schemes in Dirty Rotten Scoundrels.